 In a combination of presentation and small group work and discussions, we will explore:

-Registrants can sign up for an optional walk starting at 2:30.
+Registrants can sign up for an optional walk starting at 2:30 p.m.
+Capacity is limited, so be sure to register early to secure your spot.
 Cowichan Elder Kenneth Elliott will take participants on an interpretive walk of Charlie’s Trail, graciously sharing his deep ancestral knowledge of forest flora passed down to him by his grandmother.
 He calls the walk “looking at the forest through my grandma’s eyes,” and through that lens, everything in the forest is either food, medicine, or a tool, and nothing is taken for granted or without gratitude.
 Participants should wear appropriate clothing and footwear.
-It is described as a moderate walk, especially when wet.
-The interpretive walk will be between 60 and 90 minutes in length.
+It is described as a “moderate walk”, especially when wet.
+The interpretive walk will take between 60 and 90 minutes.

 Please register using your B.C. post-secondary email.
 This is a regional workshop with a focus on Vancouver Island, but members of the greater B.C. post-secondary community are welcome to attend.
 As this is a free event with limited capacity, please contact us in advance if you can no longer attend the event so we can make the spot available to others.